What is user experience design?

 UX and PM: Who owns what?

-The table below breaks down a few of the tasks and crossover functions between UX and PM.
+The table below breaks down some of the main areas of focus and crossover functions between UX and product management:

 What tools do UX designers use?

 Build wireframes, diagrams, and annotated images directly within our purpose-built roadmapping tool.
 You can visualize design concepts, share them with teammates, and attach your designs to your product roadmaps and plans.
 Mockups in Aha!
 Roadmaps include a library of thousands of shapes and UI elements and easy drag-and-drop functionality, so anyone on the team can quickly create and iterate on a design.

 Control animation and events in precise detail with advanced interactive design features like logic, data, and variables.

 Make wireframes and prototypes for websites and apps.
 Axure offers drag-and-drop, resizing, and formatting options.

 Create mockups and wireframes quickly on a virtual whiteboard.